Teens contributing to conservation science

 TeenNat interns gain valuable, real-world experience in conservation science.
 During field time, they are given instruction on the use of equipment, plant and animal identification, use of field guides, the nature of scientific inquiry, and wilderness safety.
 TeenNat interns also learn about natural science careers and the program includes a career day in which interns get to interview professionals.
 At the program’s close, the interns’ projects are shared via a public gallery exhibit.

 Data that Matters

 TeenNat interns are trained to use cameras and Global Positioning System (GPS) units to document plant and animal species and their locations via expeditions on the preserves.
 Interns learn how to use laptop computers to manage visual, written, and geographical data as they share, verify, and upload their observations to iNaturalist.org, a worldwide database for researchers and the scientific community.
 Each year, TeenNat interns also contribute critical data to Pepperwood's science projects.

 Upon completion of the summer program, TeenNat alumni can elect to be part of the TeenNat Leadership Program.
 TeenNat Leaders commit to a greater level of service by continuing to gather biodiversity data, assisting new interns, participating in other citizen science initiatives, serving as volunteers at Pepperwood events, and writing about their experiences.
-They take part in other Pepperwood events including our Discover Nature lectures, and the Christmas Bird Count for Kids.
-They also assist with subsequent internships and help facilitate discussion on our TeenNat Facebook Group.
+They take part in other Pepperwood events including our Discover Nature lectures and classes, and special TeenNat alumni events.
+They also assist with subsequent internships and help facilitate engagement on our TeenNat social media channels.